 the port capacity expands through growing trade and the expansion of the Webb Dock, as well as the trend for greater freight travel distances as industrial land relocates further from the port.

-Now that industry is aware of the capability and constraints of the network, further discussions can progress to build on the capacity that the Western Distributor will introduce to unlock road freight productivity, particularly to and from the port.
+Now that industry is aware of the capability and constraints of the network, further discussions can progress to build on the capacity that the West Gate Tunnel Project will introduce to unlock road freight productivity, particularly to and from the port.

 For more information and to view the map visit the VicRoads website.